petenelson/wp-any-ipsum/readme.txt

 = v1.2.1 March 4, 2015 =
 * Code refactoring to use filter_input() and better WordPress code standards
+* Fixed activation bug that was not setting up the initial oEmbed settings

 = v1.2.0 January 7, 2015 =
 * Added admin notice to visit settings page on plugin activation